White House Says Donald Trump In ‘Very Good Health’ After Physical Despite Trump Not Following Doctor’s Orders

 Late on Friday afternoon, the White House released the report from White House physician Dean Conley saying that Trump had his annual examination at the Walter Reed National Military Medical Center in Bethesda, Maryland, and that he remains in good health.

-“While the reports and recommendations are being finalized, I am happy to announce the President of the United States is in very good health and I anticipate he will remain so for the duration of his presidency and beyond,” Dr. Sean Conley said in a statement (via NBC News).
+“While the reports and recommendations are being finalized, I am happy to announce the President of the United States is in very good health and I anticipate he will remain so for the duration of his presidency and beyond,” Dr. Sean Conley said in a statement, via NBC News.

 Conley added that the examination took close to four hours and included a panel of 11 different board certified specialists.

-The verdict on Donald Trump’s health came despite the president reportedly not following doctors orders from his last physical.
+The verdict on Donald Trump’s health came despite the president reportedly not following doctors’ orders from his last physical.
 The White House said this week that Trump has not gone along with the plan that called on him to cut back on fast food, which is reportedly his favorite and a staple of his diet.

 “The president received a diet and exercise plan last year after his annual physical, but the President admits he has not followed it religiously,” Hogan Gidley, the principal deputy White House press secretary, told CNN.